 We met by chance, through but a glance,

-Of a mutual friend of ours;
+through a mutual friend of ours;

 we went to eat,

-and all those treasured hours—
+those treasured hours,

-Each moment was a thousand flowers,
+each minute worth a thousand flowers,

 chrysanthemums that crimson red